 And you don’t need to stick to themes just for dinners…you could try themes for lunches and even breakfasts if you fancy!!

 Then do check out my post on How to meal plan for a week in 10 easy peasy steps – it takes you step by step through the whole meal planning process.
 Alternatively, if you are ready to take meal planning to the next level, then why not check out my guide to how you can meal plan for a month in UNDER ONE HOUR?

 Then do read my 20 Reasons Why You Need To Start Meal Planning.
 I pretty much guarantee you’ll be popping back to this post after you’ve read that one!!

 Free 4 Week Easy Dinners Meal Plan!!

-And don’t forget, if this all just seems like too much work and you wish someone would just do it all for you…then you can download my FREE 4 Week Easy Dinners meal plan here.
+And don’t forget, if this all just seems like too much work and you wish someone would just do it all for you…then you can download a copy of my FREE 4 Week Easy Dinners Meal Plan HERE!

 I’ve planned out 4 weeks of easy dinners – that’s 28 different meals in total, all picked from my most popular recipes.
 I’ve also provided 4 master shopping lists, 1 for each week AND created all the mini shopping lists so you can easily make swaps and changes AND there’s a full guide and an FAQ section.

 Pin how to use theme nights to make meal planning easier for later